How to Remove Pop-Up Ads and Browser Redirects From a Mac computer?

 Disable unnecessary Extensions

-You will see a list with all remaining additional programs.
-The check box enables/disables the extension, whilst the uninstall button removes it completely.
-Apple has created a list of the most common malicious extensions.
-This help users to quickly locate unwanted/rogue software.
-Study the list closely - if you find any in your Safari extensions list, remove them immediately.
+2. You will see a list with all remaining additional programs.
+The check box enables/disables the extension, while the uninstall button removes it completely.
+Study the list closely - if you find any malicious extensions in your Safari extensions list, remove them immediately.

 Detect and remove adware from your Mac